panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 How does JavaScript understand that `outerVar` inside `innerFunc()` corresponds to the variable `outerVar` of `outerFunc()`?

-It's because JavaScript implements a scoping mechanism named *lexical scoping* (or static scoping).
-Lexical scoping means that the accessibility of variables is determined by the position of the variables in the source code inside the nesting scopes.
+JavaScript implements a scoping mechanism named *lexical scoping* (or static scoping).
+Lexical scoping means that the accessibility of variables is determined by the position of the variables inside the nested scopes.

-Simpler, the lexical scoping means that inside the inner scope you can access variables of its outer scopes.
+Simpler, the lexical scoping means that inside the inner scope you can access variables of outer scopes.

 It's called *lexical* (or *static*) because the engine determines (at [lexing time](https://en.wikipedia.org/wiki/Lexical_analysis)) the nesting of scopes just by looking at the JavaScript source code, without executing it.